Necron3574/Necron3574.github.io/pages/aspire24.md

 ## Thank You's
-I know this was wayyyyy longer than I intended this blog to be, but documenting life is good I guess.
+I know this was a long read, but something I learnt from the Aspire event is to document life so that you can look back upon it sometime.
 A special thank you to Suresh, Abhishek, Prasad, Shilpi, Ryan, Jason, the Aspire Team and everyone else involved in making this event happen for me.
 It was truly an experience I can never forget.
 Thanks for reading!